AdamBedel/Arden-Vul/README.md

     - There is no aligment language.
 Characters know Archontean, one background language, and additional languages based on intelligence.
 The available background langauges are:
       - Dwarvish, Elvish, Halfing, or if human, Thorcin, Wiskin, Khumus.
       - Archonteans + Goblins: No background langauge, but have knowledge of the empire and its history.
-      - Any of these languages, as well as *Mithric* (dead language), may be chosen as additional languages from intelligence.
+      - Any of these languages, as well as Mithric (the ancient language of magic theory), Goblin, or Draconic may be chosen as additional languages from intelligence.

 ## Combat Rules
   - PCs deal damage equal to their hit die with weapons, regardless of the weapon type (modified by STR for melee weapons).